 We will lead by example to influence positive change in the diversity and inclusion field within the wider financial services sector and embed throughout our conduct agenda.

 How we are doing

 Diversity of thought and approach will play a key role in how we achieve our objectives.
-We report on diversity each year – see our Diversity Annual Report 2015/16.
+We report on diversity each year – see our Annual Diversity Report 2016/17 (PDF).
 This report highlights the progress we are making and where we are going next.